Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :widths: 8, 6, 30
    :escape: \

-   "approved_at_utc","integer?","Unix time when the comment was approved. `null` if not approved."
+   "approved_at_utc","integer?","Unix time when the comment was approved. `null` if not approved or the current user is not a moderator of the subreddit."
    "subreddit","string","The subreddit name.
 E.g., `IAmA`"
    "selftext","string","The body text of the submission.
 Empty string if it is a link post."
    "author_fullname?","string","The full ID of the author.